 Mexico Public Holidays 2025

-In 2025, there are 7 public holidays across Mexico.
-Holidays run from Año Nuevo in January through to Navidad at the end of the year.
+Mexico has 7 national public holidays in 2025, starting with New Year's Day on January 1, 2025 and ending with Christmas Day on December 25, 2025.
 Of these, 0 land on a weekend, which is worth checking if you are counting on days off from work.

 This page lists every national public holiday in Mexico for 2025.